arnisoph/formula-docs/README.rst

 Explanation
 '''''''''''

-``CHANGELOG.rst``: Contains a brief change log about important changes that are part of new releases.
+``CHANGELOG.rst``: SHALL contain a brief change log about important changes that are part of new releases.

-``LICENSE``: Contains license information and terms & conditions how you are allowed to use and distribute the files of the underlying directories.
+``LICENSE``: SHALL contain license information and terms & conditions how users are allowed to use and distribute the files of the underlying directories.

-``README.rst``: May contain instructions how to use the formula, compatiblity information, dependencies, TODOs, a list of contributors and links for further information.
+``README.rst``: MAY contain instructions how to use the formula, compatiblity information, dependencies, TODOs, a list of contributors and links for further information.
 Adding a list of available states or code documentaiton tend to date out.
 Better spend some time making your code easy to read and add some comments for complex statements.

-``_grains/``: Contains custom grain modules that are used by Salt.
+``_grains/``: MAY contain custom grain modules that are used by Salt.

-``_modules/``: Contains custom execution modules that are used by Salt.
+``_modules/``: MAY contain custom execution modules that are used by Salt.

-``_states/``: Contains custom state modules that are used by Salt.
+``_states/``: MAY contain custom state modules that are used by Salt.

-``contrib/``: Contains files that are contributed by users that aren't maintained by the formulas' author(s)/ maintainer.
+``contrib/``: MAY contain files that are contributed by users that aren't maintained by the formulas' author(s)/ maintainer.

-``pillar_examples/``: Contains pillar examples that can be used for formula testing.
+``pillar_examples/``: SHOULD contain pillar examples that can be used for formula testing.
 This directory will be read by Salt master and minions for configuration management.
 Do *NEVER* store *ANY* sensitive data in this directory since it's meant to become published when submitting a pull request.

-``states/``: Contains the actual Salt state files.
+``states/``: SHOULD contain the actual Salt state files.
 This directory will be read by Salt master and minions for configuration management.

-``test/``: Contains a Vagrant-based or any other development and test environment.
+``test/``: MAY contain a Vagrant-based or any other development and test environment.
 The Vagrant subdirectory is a Git submodule (repository) that holds a generic `Vagrant box & provision scripts <https://github.com/bechtoldt/iac-vagrant>`_.
 The local file ``test/nodes.yaml`` can be used to configure your Vagrant box.

 Version Control & Release Management
 ------------------------------------

-FIXME: branches
+A concept of managing code in a VCS (Version Control System) would be having a *master*/*develop* branch containing the latest state of the formula code.
+Separate branches keep support for older Salt releases.
+So could create the branch of the master branch and name it ``2015.8`` when you plan to introduce changes in the master branch that require a newer version.
+One could backport fixes and features to these *LTS*/*support release* branches, just like the `SaltStack upstream project <https://github.com/saltstack/salt/blob/develop/doc/topics/development/conventions/release.rst>`_ is doing.
+A file called ``CHANGELOG.rst`` SHOULD

 Security Considerations
 -----------------------

-FIXME
+As mentioned above, never commit changes that include private passwords or keys that are used on your important systems.
+Try to separate code and data whenever it's possible.
+Use pillar to store this data.

 Contributing